marina-falcao/Bootcamp_NTT_Dio_Eng_Dados/README.md

 # Bootcamp_NTT_Dio_Eng_Dados
-My notes and code from the bootcamp classes.
+Notes, code and activities from the bootcamp classes.